Psirus/altai/README.md

 =====

 *Altay* is a cross-platform application for simulating audio systems.
-With it, you can obtain design speakers, find the optimum driver, predict frequncey responses, etc.
+With it, you can obtain design speakers, find the optimum driver, predict frequency responses, etc.

 Dependencies
 ------------

-*Altay* is written in Python 3, and additionally needs matplotlib, numpy, scipy and pyside to be present.
+*Altay* is written in Python and additionally needs matplotlib, NumPy, SciPy and PySide to be present.

 Installation
 ------------